dpopielski/react-diet-website-project/README.md

-My first website project using React for begining diet doctor.
+My first website project using React for a diet doctor.

 Using technologies:
 - React